 Figure 6-3 Temperature distribution of the final storage dosing after 26460 sec

-Once this optimal configuration for the storage block was obtained based on the maximum possible heat to store after fulfilling the cooling load required to the chiller for the 4 buildings, simulations were carried out to prove that storage can supply the rest of the power needed.
+Once the appropriate configuration for the storage block was obtained based on the maximum possible heat to store after fulfilling the cooling load required to the chiller for the 4 buildings, simulations were carried out to prove that storage can supply the rest of the power needed.
 Now the inlet temperature for the storage unit is considered constant (T_inlet = 483K) since it is coming from the chiller generator which it is assumed to have a constant ΔT and the mass flow rate changes every 30 seconds according to the cooling demand.
 Also, since the chiller needs a constant temperature inlet of 493 K (220°C) it is assumed that we have a temperature valve that controls the temperature of the water that is leaving the storage device before it enters to the chiller.
 The following figure 6-4 shows the temperature outlet of the storage from 3 pm until 8 pm.
 We can see that the temperature is always above 493 K which proves that we can easily run our chiller for the necessary hours even if we don’t have power coming from the Beam Down solar plant.
 The variation in the temperatures is due to the variations of the mass flow rate in the system due to the cooling demand rate and power supply by the Beam Down.